oscarsergeant/drupal-project/README.md

+# ARCHIVED
+This repository has been archived and moved to a private Bitbucket monorepo.

 # Composer template for Sergeant Drupal projects

 This is the fork of [Composer template for Drupal projects](https://github.com/drupal-composer/drupal-project).
 All documentation regarding this project